sunertl/obsidian-quartz/content/notes/RDS Backup & Restore.md

 	- Manually triggered by the user
 	- Retention of backups for as long as you want
 - When performing a restore, RDS creates a new RDS with a new endpoint address.
 - When restoring a manual snapshot, you are setting it to a single point in time.
-This influences the [[RPO - Recovery Point Objective 1]] value.
+This influences the [[RPO - Recovery Point Objective]] value.
 - Automated backups are different, they allow any 5 minute point in time.
 - Backups are restored and transaction logs are replayed to bring DB to desired point in time.
-- Restores aren't fast, think about [[RTO - Recovery Time Objective 1]]
+- Restores aren't fast, think about [[RTO - Recovery Time Objective]]
--